 Your rates bill makes clear if you are liable to pay the BRS.
-The Crossrail BRS is applied only to assessments (for example business and other non-domestic premises) with a rateable value of over £70,000 on the local rating lists of the 32 London boroughs and City of London Corporation.
-This threshold means that around 85 per cent of non domestic properties in London will be exempt from the BRS in 2019-20
+Since April 2017 the Crossrail BRS is applied only to assessments (for example business and other non domestic premises) with a rateable value of over £70,000 on the local rating lists of the 32 London boroughs and City of London Corporation.
+Around 85 per cent of non domestic properties in London will be exempt from the BRS in 2018-19 due to this threshold